The BEST Norwegian Krumkake Recipe

 • Leave the batter in the closed iron for 20 to 40 seconds and flip.
 You can open the iron intermittently to determine if the krumkake needs to cook longer.
 A fully cooked krumkake to be light to medium brown.

-• Store the finished krumkake in an airtight container in the freezer for it to remain crispy.
+• Store the finished krumkake in an airtight container at room temperature for up to 1 week or in the freezer for up to 3 months.

 Nutrition